ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 Group Type: SAFTgammaMie
 Contains parameters: segment, shapefactor, lambda_a, lambda_r, sigma, epsilon, epsilon_assoc, bondvol
 ```
-Note how we must now provide the number of types each group is bonded with one another.
+Note how we must now provide the number of times each group is bonded with one another.
 The only other equation of state which requires this is `gcPCSAFT`.

 !!! note "External Packages"
     This process can get quite tedious when dealing with larger species.
 As such, we are currently developping a new package to automate this process.
 We hope to register [GCIdentifier.jl](https://github.com/ClapeyronThermo/GCIdentifier.jl) soon.